Rhapsody (operating system): Legacy

-Apple forked Rhapsody into Darwin, an open source operating system that is the foundation for Apple's current commercial operating systems.
+Apple forked the core of Rhapsody into Darwin, an open source operating system that remains the foundation for Apple's commercial operating systems as of 2026.

-Since Rhapsody could run on both PowerPC and Intel x86, some commentators speculated that Apple could be planning to switch the Macintosh from PowerPC to Intel processors.
+Since Rhapsody could run on both PowerPC and x86 architectures, some commentators speculated that Apple could be planning to switch the Macintosh from PowerPC to Intel processors.
 This switch occurred in 2005, with Apple revealing that it had internally tested Intel builds of Mac OS X since the year 2000.

 In 2016, historian Hanson Hsu called Steve Jobs's vision for developers "prescient" (Jobs's vision is described in the §Pitch to developers section).
 Many NeXTSTEP innovations were foundational to Mac OS X, including the Cocoa framework, Interface Builder (which became part of Xcode), and the Objective-C programming language.
-These technologies attracted many indie developers to the Mac, and are still in use today on the Mac; they were later used on the iPhone, the iPad, the Apple Watch, and the Apple TV.
+These technologies attracted many indie developers to the Mac, and are still in use on the Mac as of 2026; they were later used on the iPhone, the iPad, the Apple Watch, and the Apple TV.